P.R.O.V.E.N. Source Evaluation Process

 Individual or Group:

-We find that our students often approach source evaluation in a black and white approach to source evaluation (i.e. thinking of a source as either credible or it is not credible).
-We find that P.R.O.V.E.N. works best when we have the opportunity to teach source evaluation as a process of determining the appropriateness and usefulness of a particular source for a particular purpose.
+P.R.O.V.E.N. was designed to get students thinking beyond a black and white approach to source evaluation (i.e. thinking of a source as either credible or not credible).
+We found that P.R.O.V.E.N. worked best when we had the opportunity to teach source evaluation as a process of determining the appropriateness and usefulness of a particular source for a particular purpose.
 SIFT & PICK is designed to support that process more effectively.